-Each of the RALOs then votes on all objection statements to gTLD applications.
-If 3 or more RALOs approve an objection statement, the ALAC then votes on whether to accept the advice by the 3 or more RALOs.
+Each of the RALOs then votes on all objection statements to gTLD applications .
+If 3 or more RALOs approve an objection statement, then ALAC then votes on whether to accept the advice by the 3 or more RALOs.
 If the ALAC vote is yes to accept the regional advice, then ICANN is notified on ALAC's intention to file the objection and ALAC, in coordination with ICANN to pay the objection fees files the objection to the appropriate Dispute Resolution Service Provider.

-A flowchart Figures 1 to 9 is included to illustrate the proposal and appened to the end of this document.
+A flowchart Figures 1 to 9 is included to illustrate the proposal.
 The following sections gives Explanatory Notes to each Figure of the Flowchart